ecmwf/ecflow/docs/ug/glossary.rst

       %include filename      Include the contents of the file :file:`filename` into the output.
 The only form that can be used safely must start with a slash '/'
       %includenopp filename  Same as %include, but the file is not interpreted at all.
-      %comment               Start's a comment, which is ended by %end directive.
+      %comment               Starts a comment, which is ended by %end directive.
                              The section enclosed by %comment - %end is removed during :term:`pre-processing`
-      %manual                Start's a manual, which is ended by %end directive.
+      %manual                Starts a manual, which is ended by %end directive.
                              The section enclosed by %manual - %end is removed during :term:`pre-processing`.
                              The manual directive is used to create the :term:`manual page` show in :term:`ecflow_ui`.